README.lrug

 3. mention the sponsorship in the meeting announcement email on the mailing list

-4. tweet about the sponsorship from @lrug at least once to announce it and once on the day as a reminder
+5. mention the sponsorship from @lrug at least once to announce it and once on the day as a reminder (we might also do the same on ugh twitter)

 Running a give-away is a real favourite among attendees and allows you to control the budget you have to spend as you see fit.
 For example in September 2016 we ran a give-away of 20 books and in May 2016 we gave-away 5 tickets to a popular conference.
 We will run the logistics of the give-away through the mailing list and announce the winners on the night.
 You arrange to pay for the prizes and deliver them to the winners.

 If you’d like to feed LRUG attendees before the meeting we normally suggest Pizza - it’s a safe bet for all tastes and easy to arrange in vegetarian and vegan options.
-We get around 60-100 attendees for an average meeting and it’s sensible to budget £400-600 for pizza.
-We’ll get some preferred vendor details from Skills Matter (we’ve used Firezza pizza in the past).
-You pay the vendor directly and arrange to have it delivered to Skills Matter on the day in time for the meeting.
-We’ll make sure Skills Matter know to expect it.
+We get around 30-50 attendees for an average meeting and it’s sensible to budget £200-300 for pizza.
+During the Skills Matter days we used Firezza pizza, but others are available.
+You pay the vendor directly and arrange to have it delivered to our venue on the day in time for the meeting start at 6pm.
+We’ll make sure the venue know to expect it.
+We expect you to cater such that at least half of the food is suitable for vegetarians and vegans.

 About this document